 You can change the category your Flow Card is placed in, add a new category, or delete an auto-generated category in your Marketplace Deployment Builder (more on this later).

 As you already know, you can add Guided Flows to your Marketplace.
 These Guided Flows are created in the Guided Flow Builder for your selected App Connector.

 Other than Guided Flows, you can also add Flows to your Marketplace.

-Let's say, you want to add a Card to your Marketplace but you haven't created an App Connector or Guided Flow for that third-party application in your workspace.
+Let's say, you want to add a Card to your Marketplace but you don't have an App Connector or Guided Flow created for that third-party application in your workspace.
 You can search for that app in the search bar (shown above) and add a Flow to your Marketplace.

 A Flow when added to the Marketplace will appear as a Flow Card that will redirect your end-users to a help document or Custom Flow Builder - depending on your Marketplace's configuration.

 For example, we haven't created an App Connector or Guided Flows for Contentful app in our workspace, but we can add its Card to our Marketplace.
 In the above image, you can see that a Flow has been added.